Meningitis

 At a glance

-- It is often caused by a viral infection, but bacterial infections or fungal infections in the case of an immunodeficiency can also lead to meningitis.
+- Meningitis is often caused by a viral infection.
+In the case of an immunodeficiency, fungal infections can also lead to meningitis.

 - Bacterial meningitis can be extremely serious and even fatal.

-- The symptoms of meningitis include a high temperature, headache, stiff neck, heightened sensitivity to light and impaired consciousness.
+- The main signs of meningitis are a high temperature, headache, and a stiff neck.

 - Anyone with suspected meningitis should go to hospital immediately.
 This particularly applies to young children and older people.